ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 **Sample Level**

-We have mapped the above-mentioned fields in the sample metadata to an onology so that they remain consistent throughout the repository and querying on the basis of these fields yield appropriate results.
+We have mapped the above-mentioned fields in the sample metadata to an onology so that they remain consistent throughout the repository and querying based on these fields yield appropriate results.

 We have also deployed our proprietary Machine Learning Model that accurately identifies the samples as Perturbation and Control, which can allow the user to seamlessly analyze a large number of datasets in batches.